princeofpuzzles/princeofpuzzles/README.md

 # [◉°] mr. e ![](https://komarev.com/ghpvc/?username=princeofpuzzles&label=onlookers!)

-he/she. harvey den't number one fan. veteran detective comics/outlast fan.
+he/she. harvey dent's number one fan. veteran detective comics/outlast fan.

 if i interact with you and i'm in your dni/vice versa, please let me know or block me. it was an accident.